natebrien/BIOL722Project/README.md

 Bioinformatics course final project - analysing methylation data

 ## Overview
-This project will use simulated ancient DNA sequences (using *gargammel*) to compare the outputs of two ancient DNA methylation tools, *epiPALOMIX* and *DamMet*.
+This project will use simulated ancient DNA sequences (using *gargammel*) to compare the outputs of two ancient DNA methylation tools, *epiPALEOMIX* and *DamMet*.

-## Methods
+## Methods Summary

-### Simulating aDNA sequence data using *gargammel*
-  Gargammel will be used to simulate aDNA sequence data for this project.
-Although gargammel has the capability to simulate both modern human and bacterial contamination in the sample, only the endogenous human sequences will be simulated.
-The resulting simulated sequences have fragmentation patterns and deamination patterns characteristic of aDNA, and have Illumina adapters added to simulate raw sequencing reads.
-Gargammel putputs gzipped fastq files.
-Gargammel also does not simulate the effects of bisulfite treatment.

-### Quality control
-  FastQC and fastp will be used to evaluate quality of the reads simulated by gargammel. fastp will also be used to trim off Illumina adapters.

-### Bioinformatic USER treatment of simulated sequence data
-  USER treatment (UDG + endoVIII) is used to correct for deamination profiles in aDNA.
-USER (a specific enzyme sold by NEB) has a combination of uracil deglycosylase and endonuclease VIII activity, which excises uracils and creates single-nucleotide gaps in the phosphodiester backbone, respectively.
-Since deamination of unmethylated cytosines both occurs at a lower frequency than methylated cytosines, and occurs primarily at the ends of fragments, the majority of these uracils will be present within the first and last 5 bp of reads.
-Therefore, a computational USER treatment can be performed by trimming the ends of reads.

-### Regional methylation estimation using *epiPALEOMIX*

-### Regional methylation estimationg using *DamMet*

-## Discussion and Conclusions
+First, the program gargammel was used to simulate aDNA sequence data (Renaud et al., 2017).
+Then, trimming and filtering of reads was performed using fastp (Chen et al., 2018).
+Bioinformatic USER treatment was performed using the command line tool awk and the package seqtk.
+USER and non-USER treated sequences were each aligned to the human genome using the Burrows-Wheeler backtrack algorithm (aln) (Li & Durbin, 2009), and using ancient settings (Karpinski et al., 2020) to generate SAM and BAM files.
+Following alignment, damage profiles of both USER and non-USER treated sequences were generated using mapDamage2 (Jónsson et al., 2013).
+BAM files from alignments of non-USER and USER treated sequences were used to generate methylation estimates in epiPALEOMIX (Hanghøj et al., 2016) and DamMet (Hanghøj et al., 2019).

+## Structure of the Repository

+The reproducible code used to run these analyses can be found in the files titled "Step 1", "Step 2" and so on.
+Also included is the "code notebook" (titled "Daily Notes") which are my rough notes taken while doing research, analysing, troubleshooting, etc.